aptos-labs/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 Here, maximum amounts are 100 times the minimum amounts, which means that for a utilization ratio of 40% or less, total gas costs will be on the order of 1 to 1.5 times the minimum amount (see [`base_8192_exponential_curve()`] for supporting calculations).

-Also as of the time of this writing, the `gas_unit_scaling_factor` specified in [`transaction.rs`] is 10,000, which means that in terms of octals, initial mainnet gas costs can be estimated as follows:
+Also as of the time of this writing, the `gas_unit_scaling_factor` specified in [`transaction.rs`] is 10,000; this means that in terms of octals, initial mainnet gas costs can be estimated as follows:

 | Operation       | Octals |
 |-----------------|--------|